-Dividend
+Quarterly Cash Dividend

-On March 29, 2023, the Corporation announced that its board of directors had approved a 28% increase of the quarterly cash dividend for holders of common shares, from \$0.0553 to \$0.0708 per common share.
-This dividend is payable on May 5, 2023 to shareholders of record at the close of business on April 14, 2023.
+On April 4, 2024, the Corporation announced that its board of directors (the "Board of Directors") approved a 29.9% increase of the quarterly cash dividend for holders of common shares, from \$0.0708 to \$0.0920 per common share.
+This dividend is payable on May 3, 2024 to shareholders of record at the close of business on April 19, 2024.
 The dividend is designated as an "eligible dividend" for Canadian tax purposes.